duskconductor/basic-git-commands/PullingFromClassGitLab.md

 We normally create a branch every time we want to add a new feature (function, file, etc) to code.

 <img src="./assets/img/gitLab/whatAreBranches.png">

+When the feature is complete, we then merge our branch into the main branch by using a **pull request**.